civetweb/civetweb/docs/UserManual.md

     end

-All filename arguments are either absolute or relative to the civetweb working directory (not the document root or the Lua script/page file).
+All filename arguments are either absolute or relative to the CivetWeb working directory (not the document root or the Lua script/page file).

-**IMPORTANT: Civetweb does not send HTTP headers for Lua pages.
+**IMPORTANT: CivetWeb does not send HTTP headers for Lua pages.
 Therefore, every Lua Page must begin with a HTTP reply line and headers**, like this:

     <? mg.write('HTTP/1.0 200 OK\r\nContent-Type: text/html\r\n\r\n') ?>
     <html><body>
       ... the rest of the web page ...

-To serve a Lua Page, civetweb creates a Lua context.
+To serve a Lua Page, CivetWeb creates a Lua context.
 That context is used for all Lua blocks within the page.
 That means, all Lua blocks on the same page share the same context.
 If one block defines a variable, for example, that variable is visible in all block that follow.

 ## Websockets for Lua
-Civetweb offers support for websockets in Lua as well.
+CivetWeb offers support for websockets in Lua as well.
 In contrast to plain Lua scripts and Lua server pages, Lua websocket scripts are shared by all clients.

 Lua websocket scripts must define a few functions: